 1.)
 To have student discover issues of race and social justice in the past and present

 2.)
-To have students determine how Martin Luther King, Jr. National Historic Site and what it stands for can empower them and further the causes of racial and social justice in America and throughout the world.
+To have students determine how Martin Luther King, Jr. National Historical Park and what it stands for can empower them and further the causes of racial and social justice in America and throughout the world.

 A Message from the Superintendent:

 The Martin Luther King, Jr. National Historic Site and Preservation District was established October 10, 1980 to "protect and interpret for the benefit, inspiration, and education of present and future generations the places where Martin Luther King, Jr. was born, where he lived, worked, and worshipped, and where he is buried."